-As for the local community, key players in the experience of the LGBT tourist who can be directly affected, positively or negatively, by the development of tourism or can affect, positively or negatively, the tourist experience (Pinto & Kastenholz, 2011) the matrix applied in the study allowed to establish a comprehensive methodology that enabled the collection of relevant data for a greater and more detailed knowledge of the perception and attitudes of the local Northern community about the LGBT market and tourism.
+As for the local community, key players in the experience of the LGBT tourist who can be directly affected, positively or negatively, by the development of tourism or can affect, positively or negatively, the tourist experience (Pinto & Kastenholz, 2011) the matrix applied in the study allowed to establish a comprehensive methodology that enabled the collection of relevant data for a greater and more detailed knowledge of the perception and attitudes of the local Northern community about the LGBT market and tourism (see Table 2).
+For more detailed information, see Silva & Vareiro (2021a; 2021b).